a woman holding pages of cro testing results

 If you can’t monitor all the tests you run it will be difficult to find out exactly which tests lead to specific results.

-CRO testing is typically 80% research and 20% experimentation, so the more you research customer pain points and come up with strong hypotheses to solve them, the more you can determine high probability conversion opportunities.
+Testing is typically 80% research and 20% experimentation, so the more you research customer pain points and come up with strong hypotheses to solve them, the more you can determine high probability conversion opportunities.

 Additionally, the bigger the predicted change in conversion rate, the quicker you see statistical significance.
 Higher converting tests let you quickly identify and implement a winner, so you can move on to other tests.

-Once you shift your focus from trying random tests based on your gut feeling to solving specific problems your customers face, your quantity AND quality of CRO testing will increase significantly
+Once you shift your focus from trying random tests based on your gut feeling to solving specific problems your customers face, your quantity AND quality of testing will increase significantly

 Enjoying this article?